 Business Credit Score

 If you have a business credit card and have established a credit history through your business, then your company has a business credit score that is separate from your personal credit score.
-Generally, the higher your business credit score, the more likely you are to get a business loan from a bank with attractive rates and terms.
+The higher your business credit score, the more likely you are to get a bank business loan with attractive rates and terms.

 Business History

-Banks typically want to see that you have been in business for at least two years, since this indicates that you have a successful business model.
-Online and alternative lenders may have less stringent requirements for length of time in business.
+Banks typically want evidence that you’ve been in business for at least two years, since this indicates that you have a successful business model.
+Online and alternative lenders may have less stringent requirements for how long you’ve been in business.

 This is the ratio of your existing debt to your business equity.
-It’s okay if you are carrying some debt, but banks typically like to see a healthy balance between debt and equity.
-Generally, a debt-to-equity ratio of around 1 or 1.5 is considered good, but this will vary depending on the industry.
+It’s okay if you are carrying some debt, but to approve a loan, banks ordinarily like to see a healthy balance between debt and equity.
+Generally, a debt-to-equity ratio of around 1 or 1.5 is considered good, but that may vary depending on your industry.

 Business Plan

-Banks and other lenders will often want potential borrowers to submit a plan for how they will use the funds from the loan, even if you only plan to use the money for payroll.
-A business plan shows that you have fully thought through how much you need, how you will use the capital, and how you will pay it back.
+Banks and other lenders will often want potential borrowers to submit a plan for how they will use the loaned funds.
+Even if you only plan to use the money for payroll, you may want to make a business plan.
+It demonstrates that you have fully thought through how much you need, how you will use the capital, and how you will pay it back.

 Collateral

-With some business loans, you will need to put up an asset to secure the loan, called collateral.
-The asset could be real estate, equipment, vehicles, or other tangible assets owned by you or your business.
-If your business cannot repay the loan in full, the lender can seize the collateral to recoup its losses.
+Some business loans require that you put up an asset to secure the loan.
+Known as collateral, the asset could be real estate, equipment, vehicles, or other tangible assets owned by you or your business.
+If your business can’t repay the loan in full, the lender can recoup its losses by seizing the collateral.

-It can be smart to be aware of all your financing options, whether you need to cover payroll or another business expense.
+It’s a smart practice to be mindful of all your financing options, whether you need to cover payroll or another business expense.

 Inventory Financing